Xinok/XSort/README.md

 **Implementation**

+The algorithm is a natural merge sort with reduced space complexity.
+A natural merge sort performs best on lists with low entropy.

 For additional space, up to 1KiB may be allocated on the stack (using alloca()), and anything larger will be allocated on the heap.
 When sorting in-place, no additional space is allocated.

-It begins with a natural merge sort which scans the list from left to right, looking for "runs" in ascending or descending order and merging them.
+It begins by scanning the list from left to right, looking for "runs" in ascending or descending order and merging them.
 A 'run' is a sublist of elements that is already sorted.
 If the elements are in descending order, it will reverse them.

 If a run is too small, a binary insertion sort is used to build the run up to MIN_RUN length (32 elements long).